 YEC proponents’ poor arguments and constant brainwashing, arrogant attitude and degrading of notable scientists just annoyed me so much that I wished to investigate the opposing position.
 I actually jumped back and forth for a little stage, because I was ridiculed and felt insecure even though I was beginning to understand that evolution was right.
 But I matured intellectually, following my brain objectively rather than my feelings.

 I read Ken Miller’s book “Finding Darwin’s God” and, in the first chapter, it ripped through all the foundations holding my young-earth creationism beliefs together.
 By the end of the book, I was a convinced evolutionist and maintained my faith.

 I went on later to read books by Richard Dawkins, Francis Collins, Simon Conway Morris, Stephen Jay Gould and more, plus documentaries, and unlike the creationist arguments and worldview, it was consistent, rational and easily explained by the evidence available.
 And I found it fascinating.

 Now, I have a massive grudge against the young-earth creationism viewpoint for making me think I can’t be a Christian if I accept evolution.
 But I should add that I still love and care for young-earthers; we are brothers and sisters in Christ, and I want to help them have a better understanding of our scientific origins.

 I nearly became an agnostic, due to the criticism I faced, but I found people and churches who were more aware and accepting of evolution, and even embraced it themselves.
 I have now met many such Christians along the way, and it has encouraged me to keep trusting Jesus.

 Evolution was once a stumbling block, but now it is an element of my faith that — for me — confirms God’s glory.

-Luke Simpson, 20, lives in Sydney, Australia, and is studying science at the University of Western Sydney.
-He plans to major in geology.
+Luke Simpson lives in Sydney, Australia, and is studying chemistry at the University of Technology.